 Throughout Pennsylvania, large regions are working together to drive strategic investment and actions around sustainability, conservation, community revitalization, and recreational projects.
 Known as conservation landscapes, these collaborations are developing in key landscapes where there are strong natural assets, local readiness and buy-in, and state-level investment support.
-Several state agencies, local governments, funders and non-profits have worked strategically and collaboratively on the ground for several years in seven landscapes to develop this value-driven, place-based approach to land conservation and community economic revitalization efforts.
+Several state agencies, local governments, funders and non-profits have worked strategically and collaboratively on the ground for several years in eight landscapes to develop this value-driven, place-based approach to land conservation and community economic revitalization efforts.

 The Department of Conservation and Natural Resources (DCNR) oversees the conservation landscape program.
-Each of the existing seven conservation landscapes is coordinated by a DCNR “internal lead” employee and an “external lead” from a local organization.
+Each of the existing eight conservation landscapes is coordinated by a DCNR “internal lead” employee and an “external lead” from a local organization.
 For Lehigh Valley Greenways, the local organization helping to lead the partnership is Delaware & Lehigh National Heritage Corridor (D&L).

 “Imagine a place where vibrant communities draw strength from their natural assets to sustain their quality of life, a place where citizens care about protecting the special qualities of a region – their region, a place where people and partners band together to envision a better economic future, tackle shared challenges and care for the natural, scenic, and recreational resources that define the place they call home – this is a conservation landscape”